BukolaOmok/bouncing-ball-game-/README.md

 - **Dynamic Canvas Gameplay**: Experience the seamless movement of balls bouncing off the edges of your screen, each with its unique color and velocity.

-- **Interactive Evil Circle**: Take control of the Evil Circle with simple keyboard commands.
+- **Interactive Evil Circle**: Take control of the Evil Circle with simple keyboard commands (with the arrow keys).
 Navigate the canvas to "eat" the bouncing balls by colliding with them.

 - **Real-Time Ball Count**: Keep track of how many balls are currently bouncing around the screen with a dynamically updated count.
 Watch as the count decreases each time the Evil Circle captures a ball.